woodruffw/screenfetch-c/README.md

 It will fetch all source code (and manpages) required, compile screenfetch, install the manpage, and leave a tidy binary in $HOME.
 You can then move that binary whereever you please.

 _Note_: install.sh requires sudo to install the manpage!
+That is, unless you're on Cygwin.
+In that case, you're fine.

 #### Manual compilation:
 Alternatively, you could always compile screenfetch-c yourself.
 It's very easy to do, as